Machine Learning Terms and Methods

 Among other benefits, capsnets address the "Picasso problem" in image recognition: images that have all the right parts but that are not in the correct spatial relationship (e.g., in a "face", the positions of the mouth and one eye are switched).
 For image recognition, capsnets exploit the fact that while viewpoint changes have nonlinear effects at the pixel level, they have linear effects at the part/object level.

-Hinton and Google Brain - Capsule Networks
+Hinton and Google Brain - Capsule Networksarrow-up-right

 Clustering